How to Jump Start a Battery

-Whether it’s in the morning when you are heading to work or while you are driving on the highway, a dead battery can put a damper on your day.
-Performing essential car maintenance can reduce the chances of part failure but it’s bound to happen at some point.
-Luckily in most cases, you can quickly jump-start your battery in a matter of 15 minutes to get you back on the road.
+Whether in the morning when heading to work or while driving on the highway, a dead car battery can put a damper on your day.
+Performing essential car maintenance can reduce the chances of part failure, but it’s bound to happen at some point.
+Luckily in most cases, you can quickly jump-start your battery in a matter of 15 minutes to get you back on the road fast.

 The Proper Way To Jump a Car

-- Know the process—Read your owner’s manual to find out the proper jump starting procedures, especially for newer vehicles with sensitive electronics.
+- Know the process—Read your owner’s manual to determine the proper jump starting procedures, especially for newer or late model vehicles with sensitive electronics.
 The steps to jump-start your car’s battery may vary depending on which make and model you own.

-- Check for damage—Never jump-start a cracked, corroded, leaking, or visible damaged battery.
+- Check for damage—Never jump-start a cracked, corroded, leaking or visibly damaged battery.
 This can cause significant damage to your vehicle and could even cause the battery to explode if not careful.
-Have stubborn corrosion on your battery?
-Use Diet Coke to clean off the remaining residue to get the best connection.
-If you’re still unsure of what to do, roadside assistance can tow you to a local repair shop to have a certified mechanic decide the best next steps.
+If you do have stubborn corrosion on your battery, use Diet Coke to clean off the remaining residue to get the best connection.
+If you’re still unsure of what to do, you can use your 24/7 roadside assistance, which comes standard with every Endurance protection plan.
+With this benefit, you can get your car towed to the certified repair facility or ASE Certified technician of your choice to help get you back on the road.

-- Keep positive and negative clips apart—When you go to jump-start a vehicle, keep the clips apart at all times, especially before you hook up the first battery.
+- Keep positive and negative clips apart—When you go to jump-start a vehicle, keep the clips apart at all times.

 How to Jump-Start a Car at Home